-The Individual Municipal Planning process is intended to commence immediately upon contract execution and will last for six (6) months.
+After the Pre-Planning Period concludes, the Individual Municipal Planning process may begin and will last for six (6) months.
 Municipalities will each envision a potential future and develop a plan for recovery and resilience for all populations within their Municipality.
-Throughout this process communities will be asked to consider future stressors (hurricanes, earthquakes, landslides, economic downturns, other social or geophysical shocks, etc.), environmental integrity, economic diversity and viability, hazard mitigation opportunities, historic preservation, equity and vulnerability, and infrastructure redevelopment or augmentation, as well as other issues they deem important.
-This process will conclude in a public document which presents municipality findings and visions for future success, as well as specific identified issues, solutions, and implementation and funding strategies.
+Throughout this six-month long process communities will be asked to consider future stressors (hurricanes, earthquakes, landslides, economic downturns, other social or geophysical shocks, etc.), environmental integrity, economic diversity and viability, hazard mitigation opportunities, historic preservation, equity and vulnerability, and infrastructure redevelopment or augmentation, as well as other issues they deem important.
+This six-month long process will conclude in a public document which presents municipality findings and visions for future success, as well as specific identified issues, solutions, and implementation and funding strategies.

-Upon completion of the Individual Municipal Planning Process, the Regional Municipal Planning process will begin and will last for twelve (12) months.
+After the six (6) month period for the Individual Municipal Planning, the Regional Municipal Planning process will begin and will last for an additional period of twelve (12) months.
+The total planning period shall not exceed twenty-four (24) months.
 Jurisdictions will work with their adjacent Municipalities to understand complex issues that extend beyond civic boundaries and identify solutions that are regional in nature.
 These issues and solutions may include energy considerations, watershed planning and flood mitigation, or environmental and resource conservation planning, among others.
 During this process, Municipalities will be asked by PRDOH to consider inter-governmental coordination of resources to provide actionable solutions, especially projects, to these large area considerations.